 The vibrant and stylish El Manantial Del Silencio, built with natural, local materials, is infused with the traditional colonial spirit of this lively area: antique tapestries, sofas buried under cushions and renowned gourmet Andean cuisine by a famed Argentinean chef.
 The outdoor pool is immersed in the relaxing oasis of lush greenery that surrounds the property.
 View hotel website »

 This trip is rated Moderate.
 The daily bike rides will average roughly 40 km (25 mi.).
-There is also the option of a Century Ride, and your guides always have some extra optional rides if you want more.
+Your guides always have some extra optional rides if you want more.
 Some optional afternoon hiking is offered as a way to explore the coloured canyons.

 For this trip, we will provide you with a custom-fitted Trek bike.
 Your hybrid bike features flat handlebars, a heavier frame and wider tires that altogether provide a wonderfully stable ride.
 We also equip you with handlebar bag, helmet and water bottle.